 Step 2: Wrap a Springform Pan in Aluminum Foil

-Wrap a 10-inch springform pan in 18” aluminum foil to protect your pan from getting colored from the smoke.
+Wrap a 10-inch springform pan in two layers of 18” aluminum foil to protect your pan from getting colored from the smoke.
 The foil is also necessary for the water bath later in the process.
 Fold the sides of the foil to form a sheet just wide enough to reach the top edge of the pan.
 Be extremely careful not to tear the foil because even a pinhole will let water seep into the cheesecake.

 No springform pan?
 If you prefer to use an aluminum cake pan instead of the springform pan, that’s fine too.
 You won’t need to wrap it in foil, but make sure you grease it well with unsalted butter (next step).